Brody-Lab/FHMDDM/README.md

 sbatch /usr/people/zhihaol/Documents/tzluo/analyses/analysis_2023_02_08a_choiceLL_scaling_exponent/optimize.sh
 ```
 ## examining the results
-Code for plotting the results was written in MATLAB 2019a.
-To use the plotting tools, add the folder `/plotting` into MATLAB's search path.
+Code for plotting the results was written in MATLAB 2023a.
+To use the plotting tools, add the local copy of the folder [FHMDDM/src](https://github.com/Brody-Lab/FHMDDM/tree/master/src) into MATLAB's search path.
 First, let's tabulate the models and their options.
 Here we are assuming that the MATLAB script is saved in the same folder where the `options.csv` is located:
 ```
 >> analysispath = fileparts(matlab.desktop.editor.getActiveFilename)
 >> T = FHMDDM.tabulateoptions(analysispath)